Sichuan Cuisine - China's Most Popular Cuisine

 4. Sichuan Hotpot

-Sichuan is nationally famous for its hotpot.
-Hotpot is a stew of meat and vegetables cooked in a simmering pot of soup stock and can be roughly divided into two types, spicy and clear (not spicy).
+Hotpot is very famous in the winter season in China.
+A hotpot is a stew of meat and vegetables cooked in a simmering pot of soup stock.
+Hot pots can be roughly divided into two types, spicy and clear (not spicy).
 But with dozens of condiments, it also has hundreds of different flavors.

-In fact, Sichuan people believe hotpot should be “the spicier, the better”, so the spices of Sichuan hotpot feature all kinds of chilies and peppers.
+In fact, Sichuan people believe hotpots should be “the spicier, the better”, so the spices of Sichuan hotpots feature all kinds of chilies and peppers.

 5. Water-Cooked Meat